asmuth/recommendify/README.md

 This means 2 million items will - in the worst case - require 2000000 * 2 * 4812bytes = 18,3 gigabyte of memory for the output data.

-ideas
+todo
 -----

++ rename *Processor to *InputMatrix
-+ rake benchmark CLASS=MySimilarityProcessor
++ rake benchmark CLASS=MySimilarityMatrix
-+ NativeJaccardProcessor
++ NativeJaccardInputMatrix
-+ CosineProcessor
++ CosineInputMatrix

 Sources / References